 Observing the world in all its colourful glory is something many of us take for granted.
 But how different do things look if you're colour blind?
 In a video created by the BBC back in 1985, an optical illusion featuring the Union flag was created to educate people on how colour blindness works.

 Viewers are asked to stare at the dot for 20 seconds, after which the screen goes white and, due to a "three receptor phenomena" the flag will appear in its original red, white and blue colours.
 This, as the narrator explains, is due to said phenomena forcing other colour receptors to take over when some "start to tire".
 Despite the illusion first being shown over 35 years old, it's still completely mind-boggling.
 Still celebrating Jubilee Day?
 Make sure you also see the Queen Elizabeth II optical illusion!

-12. Rotating boxes
+17. Rotating boxes

 These boxes are clearly spinning on the spot, right?
 Nope!
 They are, in fact, totally still, with the illusion caused by the flashing background.
 Focusing on one of the cube's corners stops the spin so you can prove to yourself what is actually happening.
 Shared by Twitter user @jagarikin, you can find out more about this illusion here.

-13. The 2-in-1 spinning illusion
+18. The 2-in-1 spinning optical illusion

-14. World's oldest optical illusion?
+20. The world's oldest optical illusion?

-15. Super Illusion Brothers
+21. Super Illusion Brothers

 スーパー錯視ブラザーズ pic.twitter.com/bLkFhBOCeUNovember 20, 2020

-According to Stanford University (opens in new tab) (as spotted by 7News), this is a "basic effect" whereby "If a bright point appears at one position, and then reappears at a position shifted to the right, we tend to see a single object moving left to right."
+According to Stanford University (as spotted by 7News), this is a "basic effect" whereby "If a bright point appears at one position, and then reappears at a position shifted to the right, we tend to see a single object moving left to right."
 Good to know.